ecsdigital-demo-terraform-modules/module-unit-tests/README.md

 ## Introduction

-The code provided in this repo is to demonstrate the capabilites of *terratest*, a Go library that make it easier to write automated tests for your infrastructure code.
+The code provided in this repo is to demonstrate the capabilities of *terratest*, a Go library that make it easier to write automated tests for your infrastructure code.

 The tests currently configured are straight forward and are provided as a foundation to build upon.

-These tests are intended to be used with the terrafor modules located here:
+These tests are intended to be used with the terraform modules located here:

 https://github.com/ecsdigital-demo-terraform-modules